mrhdias/secutio/docs/index.md

 ## Todo List

-- [ ] In addition to the "add" and "remove" properties in subtasks, also add the "replace" property for attributes, classes and styles.
+- [ ] In addition to the "add" and "remove" properties in subtasks, also add the "replace" property for attributes, classes and styles;
-- [ ] Creates a property on tasks to store data locally on the client side.
+- [ ] Creates a property on tasks to store data locally on the client side;
+- [ ] Add more examples;
+- [ ] Add more information to documentation;
+- [ ] Add custom HTML components.